 The Wayne County COVID-19 Dashboard can be found here Version OptionsCOVID-19 UpdatesHeadline.

-Online eServices remain available.
+While the Canton Administration Building is currently closed to the public for drop-in service, online eServices remain available.
 Also, residents are encouraged to use the drop box located outside of the main entrance to the Administration Building to drop off payments and applications.

 Direct office phone numbers:

 Treasurer’s Office: 734/394-5130

 Clerk’s Office: 734/394-5120

 Building and Inspection Services: 734/394-5200

 Supervisor’s Office: 734/394-5185

 The Michigan Department of Health and Human Services has set up a peer-run Warmline to aid those with mental health needs during COVID-19 pandemic.
 The warmline will connect individuals with certified peer support specialists who have lived experiences of behavioral health issues, trauma or personal crises, and are trained to support and empower the callers.
 The warmline will operate seven days a week from 10 a.m. to 2 a.m. at 888-PEER-753 (888-733-7753).
 It is intended to serve individuals living with persistent mental health challenges including anxiety, depression and trauma.
 Individuals in crisis, including those considering suicide, are urged to contact the Disaster Distress Helpline 24/7 at 800-985-5990 or the National Suicide Prevention Lifeline 24/7 at 800-273-8255.